Rotendahl/rotendahl.github.io/resume.md

 * I received the DIKU students dissemination award for the work me and other  students did for the "gymnasie-tjeneste".

-* Almost a ninja since I have the blue belt in karate
+* I have the blue belt in karate and will gladly use it if you claim emacs is better than vim

 #### Human Languages